 A self-indulgent choice perhaps, Terry Gilliam’s Time Bandits was a video shop staple when I was growing up.
-A strange little film about time travel, family, and robbing historical figures, Time Bandits is a marvellously chaotic movie full of Monty Python-style gags that captures the spirit of being a child.
+A strange little film about time travel, family, and robbing historical figures, Time Bandits is a marvelously chaotic movie full of Monty Python-style gags that capture the spirit of being a child.
 It also features one of the bleakest endings of any film on this list, but that’s another story…

 10. Harry Potter and the Prisoner of Azkaban (2004)

 Harry Potter had to make an appearance on this list, and it was an easy choice.
 While all the Harry Potter films have something special about them, Prisoner of Azkaban is clearly the best of the movies.
 Which other Harry Potter movie has singing frogs?

 Director Alfonso Cuarón manages to tell a dark, emotionally complex, and satisfying story that maintains the magic established in the first two films while also pushing the series in a far more adult direction.